 30 minutes flight time for the AR.Drone with Zippy 2200mAh

 In the quest to extend the flight time of the AR.Drone David Homan has fitted a Zippy 2200mAh battery to his AR.Drone.
 This will take your flight time to roughly 30 minutes according to David.
-In his blog post (automatically translated) David explains that you need to take the extra weight into consideration while landing.
+In his blog post David explains that you need to take the extra weight into consideration while landing.
 He advises to bring the drone further down manually before hitting the landing button.
 He has some pictures in his blog post that show how he has attached the battery (which has a different form factor and weight) to his AR.Drone.

-1. Symon says:
+1. Symon says

 I have also done something similar, except I found smaller cells from my RC Heli which are 11.1v at 2200mAh 15C fit better and I also made a change over cable so my cells work with my RC Heli, so my non-Parrot cells are Deans my Parrot cells are Mini-Tamia and they still work in the Drone.

 Great resource you have here.
 Any word on overheating the motors?
-I’d love to have more flight time, though with the unintended ascent that many are reporting, 30 minutes would be an awfully long, and harrowing wait for your drone to fall from high altitude… ;-)
+I’d love to have more flight time, though with the unintended ascent that many are reporting, 30 minutes would be an awfully long, and harrowing wait for your drone to fall from high altitude… 😉

 -Scott

-3. Jorge says:
+3. Jorge says

 Hi I’m deciding between the zippy or the 15c